eddietindame/eddietindame.github.io/readme.md

 ```

 # Plans
-* Remove jQuery dependency and move to vanilla JS where possible (in-progress)
+* Remove jQuery dependency and move to vanilla JS where possible

 ## Visit it!
 [Here](https://eddietindame.github.io).